Dawan-AI/SukkariDataset/index.md

 The long-term goal of this project is to commercialize a compact, low-cost machine that automates the sorting and classification of date fruits for small and medium-sized farmers.

-## Overview
-We chose Sukkari dates because of the complexity of their grading criteria and their widespread availability.
-This dataset comprises 14,000 images, each sorted into one of five categories.

 ## Dataset Structure

 The dataset is organized as follows: